Skip to content

 Compare "How to Edit Videos" with "I Edited 100 Videos — Here's the Only 3 Cuts You Need."
 The second title has specificity, a curiosity gap, and a bold claim.
 It earns the click.

-Five Title Formulas That Consistently Work
+Five Title Formulas to Test

 1. The Numbered Outcome